[Note this is page is updated regularly. Please notify us of any dead links. Last update: 26 Jan 2020.]

-We’ve often been asked to provide a one stop link for resources that people can use to get up to speed on the issue of climate change, and so here is a first cut.
+We’re often asked to provide a one stop link for resources that people can use to get up to speed on the issue of climate change, and so here is a selection.
 Unlike our other postings, we’ll amend this as we discover or are pointed to new resources.
 Different people have different needs and so we will group resources according to the level people start at.

 For complete beginners:

 Center for Climate and Energy Solutions: Climate basics

 NASA: Global Warming

 National Academy of Science: America’s Climate Choices (2011)